microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/docs/Microsoft.Graph.Beta.Applications.md

 ### [Get-MgBetaServicePrincipalByAppId](Get-MgBetaServicePrincipalByAppId.md)
 Retrieve the properties and relationships of a servicePrincipal object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaServicePrincipalById](Get-MgBetaServicePrincipalById.md)
 Return the directory objects specified in a list of IDs.
-Some common uses for this function are to:
+Some common uses for this function are to: This API is available in the following national cloud deployments.

 ### [Get-MgBetaServicePrincipalClaimMappingPolicy](Get-MgBetaServicePrincipalClaimMappingPolicy.md)
 List the claimsMappingPolicy objects that are assigned to a servicePrincipal.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaServicePrincipalClaimMappingPolicyByRef](Get-MgBetaServicePrincipalClaimMappingPolicyByRef.md)
 List the claimsMappingPolicy objects that are assigned to a servicePrincipal.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaServicePrincipalClaimMappingPolicyCount](Get-MgBetaServicePrincipalClaimMappingPolicyCount.md)
 Get the number of the resource